color

 Hue Sort: arrange colours into a smooth gradient

-Hue Sort is a colour-arrangement game inspired by the Farnsworth-Munsell hue test.
-Each round gives you a row of colour chips that should form a smooth gradient from one end tile to the other.
-The two end tiles are locked in place; the chips in between arrive shuffled, and your job is to put them back in order.
+Hue Sort is a colour-arrangement game inspired by the Farnsworth-Munsell 100 hue test, a tool eye clinics have used since the 1940s to grade how finely someone can tell nearby colours apart.
+Each round hands you a row of chips that belong on a smooth gradient running from one end to the other.
+The two end chips are locked as reference points; everything between them arrives shuffled, and you rebuild the sequence.